The Arts in Residence organisation offers classical music events and classical

 On Saturday morning you will have the opportunity to explore the music in

-There is more music in the afternoon after your return for tea, and before the
+field.
+There is more music in the afternoon after your return for tea, and

 The day closes with a little more music relating to the topic for the event.